Grief encounters

 There are five stages of grief (this is just one concept around grief, as described by Dr Elisabeth Kubler-Ross in her book On Death And Dying) that typically arise following a loss or bereavement: denial, anger, bargaining, depression, and acceptance.

-Denial can be a survival mechanism – it can be described as feeling ‘numb’ or as if someone is living an alternate reality of what is really going on: ‘Was there a mix-up or a miscommunication?’, ‘Has this person really died?’.
-Denial can actually be helpful in regulating the intensity of grief by allowing the reality of loss to develop rather than come crashing in.
-Once the reality of the situation has come into existence, the process of healing can begin to commence.
+Denial can be a survival mechanism – it can be described as feeling ‘numb’ or as if someone is living an alternate reality of what is going on: ‘Was there a mix-up or a miscommunication?’, ‘Has this person really died?’.
+Denial can help regulate the intensity of grief by allowing the reality of loss to develop rather than crashing in.
+Once the reality of the situation has come into existence, healing can begin.

 Feelings of anger can be a necessary part of grieving.
 As a society, we are not used to expressing anger freely.
 Instead, we are conditioned to suppress anger in case we upset or offend others.
-However, because a person may feel unfamiliar with expressing anger, they may feel a loss of control over their emotions and that can be a scary process.
-It is common to be angry at the person who has died; frustrated at feeling abandoned or left alone.
+However, because a person may feel unfamiliar with expressing anger, they may feel a loss of control over their emotions, and that can be a scary process.
+It is common to be angry at the person who has died and frustrated at feeling abandoned or left alone.

 It is also natural to feel anger at those around you – ‘Why couldn’t this have happened to someone else?’.
-This can bring feelings of guilt and shame too.
-There is a distinct difference between expressing anger with someone, to expressing anger at someone.
+This can bring feelings of guilt and shame, too.
+There is a distinct difference between expressing anger with someone and expressing anger at someone.
 This is a time that can feel isolating if friends or family are unable to understand the anger a grieving person is experiencing.
-Talking things through with a counsellor or experienced bereavement support specialist can be helpful at this time.
+Talking things through with a counsellor or experienced bereavement support specialist can be helpful.

-Bargaining is a deal an individual makes with themselves in order to cope with the situation.
-Questions may arise such as: ‘If I had convinced them to see a doctor sooner maybe they would not have become unwell’, or ‘If they had left five minutes later, it wouldn’t have happened’.
+Bargaining is a deal an individual makes with themselves to cope with the situation.
+Questions may arise such as: ‘If I had convinced them to see a doctor sooner, maybe they would not have become unwell’, or ‘If they had left five minutes later, it wouldn’t have happened’.

-Often the question is asked: ‘How long does the grieving process take?’.
+Often, the question is asked: ‘How long does the grieving process take?’.
 It varies widely from person to person depending on the circumstances surrounding the death or loss.
 All of the feelings described above are completely normal when experiencing loss.
-It is when they become intrusive or disruptive to daily life that it may be necessary to seek extra support.
+When they become intrusive or disruptive to daily life, it may be necessary to seek extra support.